 If therapy by the hour isn't the right fit, and you don't want a cookie-cutter institutional experience, individual counseling retreats offer a different way.

 A unique opportunity to experience a one-to-one stress management, addiction recovery, counseling, or mindfulness retreat

-When you are dealing with profound personal difficulties or are just seeking self-discovery, growth and change, let the environment support your intention.
-For your retreat, we'll choose harmonious places that reflect simplicity and minimize distraction.
-We structure the process to optimize your openness to change and readiness to learn.
-We create a pace and rhythm that allows space for new insights and new skills to take hold.
-The deceptively simple power of a retreat is that when you immerse yourself in a place that supports self-reflection, you lay the groundwork for new ways of thinking and living to emerge.
-This is why retreats have been used by wisdom traditions for centuries.
+We'll choose a harmonious place that reflects simplicity and minimizes distraction.
+The deceptively simple power of a retreat is that when you immerse yourself in a place of harmony and self-reflection, new ways of thinking and living naturally emerge.
+This is one reason retreats have been used by wisdom traditions for centuries.

 Intensive counseling in a place that inspires you